Book 1: Tales From The Dark Tower

 Awesome Book...
 It's got great tales, awesome art work, and sexy scenes.
 You can't get any better than this.

-The Air Is Thick With Hints of Rain...
-Finally.
-Tales from the Dark Tower, with characters based on Vargo's art work, this montage of dark tales – 13 in all) by various authors is unlike anything you could imagine.
+Tales From The Dark Tower, with characters based on Vargo's art work, is unlike anything you could imagine.
 Classic Gothic work at its very best.
 Although I am not a huge fan of fiction, I came across this book, and it is set apart from the norm or anything else for that matter.
-Along comes all that the gothic community has been waiting for---something that defines the word Gothic.
+Along comes all that the gothic community has been waiting for—something that defines the word Gothic.
 Reminiscent of the old black and whites that used to fill James O'Barr's work (creator of The Crow), Joseph Vargo's haunting images from his artwork is what this book was based upon.
 Beautiful artwork, dark stories, and characters that your own father wouldn't choose for a hero, but you're not your father are you?
 Highly recommended for anyone who roots for the moody, dark, vampiric hero.
-Enter the delicious
+Enter the delicious world of Vargo.

 I have recently bought your book Tales From The Dark Tower, and I would just like to let you know it is the most amazing thing I have ever read.
 I think everyone who was involved in it are truly talented and amazing.
 I really love this book, and I greatly appreciate all of the time and effort that you put into it.
 It is truly an amazing piece.